PrototypeXenon/Heimdall/README.md

 # Heimdall

 Heimdall is a website which was created to help make the internet a safer place for everyone.
 Our team's intention is to create a visually pleasing, easy-to-use website with complete, but human-understanable guides for staying safe.
-We want to create a community of like-minded guardians of the internet. securityApp is the solution to the growing problem of internet safety.
+We want to create a community of like-minded guardians of the internet.
+Heimdall is the solution to the growing problem of internet safety.

 ## Getting Started